james-carl-git/helium-miner-software/README.md

 8. Go to the boot partition and replace the config.txt file with the config.txt file in this repository

 ### Deploying Software
+Note these instructions apply to linux, not sure of the steps on other OSes
 1.